AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/reporting-canvas-beta/reporting-canvas-release-activity.md

 ---
 content-type: reference
 navigation-topic: betas
-title: Reporting Canvas beta release activity
+title: 'Reporting Canvas beta: release activity'
-description: RWeekly release activity for the Adobe Workfront Reporting Canvas beta
+description: Weekly release activity for the Adobe Workfront Reporting Canvas beta
 author: Nolan
 feature: Product Announcements
 exl-id: 41742569-d4bb-48c0-b0a1-f3af57a6c4e5
 ---

 # Reporting Canvas beta: release activity

 This page lists new features that are added and issues that are resolved for the Reporting Canvas beta on a weekly basis.

-For general information on the Reporting Canvas beta, see [Reporting Canvas beta](/help/quicksilver/product-announcements/betas/reporting-canvas-beta/reporting-canvas-beta-overview.md).
+For general information on the Reporting Canvas beta, see [Reporting Canvas beta: overview](/help/quicksilver/product-announcements/betas/reporting-canvas-beta/reporting-canvas-beta-overview.md).

 ## Week of June 26th